NHSDigital/nia-gp2gp-comparisons/README.md

 Compares two [FHIR JSON bundles][bundle] to identify discrepancies.

+> [!NOTE]
+> This repository has been archived now that the GP2GP FHIR Adaptor assurance for First of Type has completed

+> [!WARNING]
-__CAUTION: This repository contains file paths which are not valid on Windows.
+> This repository contains file paths which are not valid on Windows.
 Cloning from a Windows device may result in errors.
-See GitHub issue #7__
+See GitHub issue #7

 ## Requirements